bartvandebiezen/css-conventions/css-conventions.md

 11. **themes** (for many projects non-existent)
 12. **overrides** (hacks and things we are not proud of)

-### For Less or Sass, use separate files for different rule groups.
+### For Less or Sass, use separate files for different rule groups

 **File names should be:**